 How to deal: First, don’t blame yourself or the baby for colic.
 This is nobody’s fault.
 Dealing with colic is a game of trial and error.
 But you can start by making sure that they are feeding properly.
 You can start by checking all the tips we have mentioned above.
 After that, you may also reach for an anti-colic feeding bottle.

 Switch to Mama’s Choice Anti-Colic Baby Bottle today!

-Mama’s Choice created an anti-colic feeding bottle to help both mamas and babies deal with colic.
-With the Mama’s Choice Anti-Colic Baby Bottle, you will be able to minimize the amount of air your baby inhales compared to regular feeding bottles.
+Mama’s Choice created an anti-colic feeding bottle to help mamas and babies deal with colic.
+With the Mama’s Choice Anti-Colic Baby Bottle, you can minimize the air your baby inhales compared to regular feeding bottles.

 Aside from that, it also has contours that make it easy for their tiny hands to hold, squeeze, and suck.
 This will allow them to practice their motor skills as they eat.

 The nipple is also the right size to easily fit their mouth and suck on it with no issues.
-Finally, it comes in yellow or cyan so that you can have that nice pop of color that your baby will surely like.
+Finally, it comes in yellow or cyan, so you can have that nice pop of colour that your baby will surely like.

 You are on your way to happy bottle-feeding sessions with your baby!

-Follow the tips we have mentioned, and you will find yourself enjoying bottle feeding in no time.
-But it would still be best to reach out to your pediatrician, especially if things go out of hand.
+Follow the tips we have mentioned, and you will enjoy bottle feeding in no time.
+But it would still be best to reach out to your paediatrician, especially if things go out of hand.

 Hanna of Mama's Choice